 1. SPACE OR SETTING

 The category of space is fundamental to artistic creation.
-One could argue that this is because space is what we live in, and in order to represent our lives we must represent space.
-Realistic space can range from subatomic particles to an arm’s reach, a room, a building, a neighbourhood, a lake, a mountain range, a continent, the world, and the stars.
+One could argue that space is so crucial because it’s what we live in, and in order to represent our lives we must represent space.
+Realistic space can range from atoms to an arm’s reach, a room, a building, a neighbourhood, a lake, a mountain range, a continent, the world, and the stars.

-Fantastic or mythic spaces can take many forms, among the most famous of these being Dante's Inferno and Paradise, here illustrated by Gustave Doré:
+Fantastic or mythic spaces can take many forms, from the quasi-scientific universes of Star Trek and the Marvel Universe to the fantastic realms of Lord of the Rings and Game of Thrones.
+Among the most famous of mythic spaces is Dante's Inferno and Paradise, here illustrated by Gustave Doré:

-Heaven and Hell often have more to do with time in the future (2), the belief system of a character (3), or the theme of religion (5) — unless of course the actual spatial description of Heaven and Hell is central, as it is in Dante’s Divine Comedy, where the poet descends into the Underworld and then ascends to Heaven.
+Heaven and Hell often have more to do with time in the future (2), the belief system of a character (3), or the theme of religion (5), unless the actual spatial description of Heaven and Hell is central, as it is in Dante’s Divine Comedy, where the poet descends into the Underworld and then ascends to Heaven.

 In analyzing space, you might ask the following questions: Why does the writer give the story a particular setting?
 What kinds of situations or reflections does this setting allow?
 How is the setting described so that we feel or think in a certain way?
 Does the setting reverberate with our feelings or with the feelings of the protagonist?
-Does the setting reflect or help to create a conflict?
+Does the setting reflect or help to create a character, conflict, or theme?

 When people say, “the text is set in Victorian England,” they may be referring to setting (1) or time-period (2), or both.
 In developing your arguments, keep your focus in mind.
 In this case, is it what Victorian England looks like in terms of such things as décor and architecture (1) or is it the qualities of the historical moment (2), such as the rise of technology and voting?